CasualChaos/comm-recipes/docs/Filled Pretzel Rolls.md

 3. Preheat the oven to 220°C. Prep 2 baking trays.
 Optionally, in a large bowl mix premix filling together.
 4. Roll dough into a log and break into 8-10 equal balls.
 5. For each ball:
-	1. Roll out to a rectangle (eyeball dough to abt 3-4mm thick?)
+	1. Roll out to a rectangle (eyeball dough to abt 3-4mm thick)
 	2. Spread filling into the centre of each rectangle, leaving an inch or so on each long edge for closing.
 	3. Cut the long sides into 1-inch diagonal strips, and fold these strips over top of the filling, alternating sides to form a braid.
 Pinch the ends to seal the dough.
 6. In a bowl or mug, whisk together the warm water and the baking soda.
 Brush each roll with the baking .
 Sprinkle with coarse or kosher salt.
 7. Bake the rolls for 12-15 minutes or until the rolls are golden brown.
 When they come out of the oven, brush with the melted butter.

 #### Link
 [Recipe Link]()